naomioj/My-Project/README.md

 The primary dataaset is CAPSTONE retail store

 ###  Tools used
-SQL for quering of data
+- SQL for quering of data
-MS Excel for data cleaning, analysis and visualisation
+- MS Excel for data cleaning, analysis and visualisation
+- PowerBI for building dashboard